dvishal485/spread-lang/README.md

 # spread-lang

-Electron based frontend repl for spreadsheet-for-dummies as spread-lang.
+Electron based frontend repl for spread-lang-interprete as spread-lang.

 ---